This post may contain affiliate links.

 - almonds: sliced almonds (unless an allergy, you can use sunflower seeds) are ideal for a nice crunch.
 You can add them in as is, or lightly toast them before adding to the salad.

-- ramen noodles: super affordable and no need to be cooked!
+- ramen noodles: crunchy ramen noodles are super affordable and no need to be cooked!

 - peanut butter: the natural, drippy, stir to use peanut butter works best in the this peanut dressing.
 If you have a peanut allergy, almond butter or sunflower seed butter will sub well in this dressing.

-- rice vinegar: if you don't have any available, you can use apple cider vinegar or even white vinegar.
-I like the extra flavor the rice vinegar adds
+- rice vinegar: if you don’t have any available, you can use apple cider vinegar or even white vinegar.
+I like the extra flavor the rice vinegar adds.
+Rice wine vinegar is essentially the same thing!

 - soy sauce: you can use tamari for gluten free.
 Coconut aminos will also work in this peanut dressing

-- garlic: minced, fresh garlic over powder.
-If you don't have any, use about ½ teaspoon of garlic powder
+- garlic: minced, fresh garlic cloves over powder.
+If you don’t have any, use about 1/2 teaspoon of garlic powder

-- maple/honey: whatever you have on hand is great.
+- maple syrup or honey: whatever you have on hand is great.
 To ensure this ramen cabbage salad is vegan, use maple instead of the honey.

 - diced red bell pepper